RichHorrocks/ethereum-stack-exchange-bounty-dapp/README.md

 ### Library / EthPM
 * **At least one of the projec contacts includes an import from a library/contract or an EthPM package**

+The main contract imports the following contracts:
+ * Ownable.sol
+ * Pausable.sol
+ * Destructible.sol

+And the following library:
+ * SafeMath.sol

 ### Additional Requirements
 * **Smart contract code should be commented according to the specs in the Solidity documentation**

+Yes.
+Note that I haven't used NatSpec-style (Doxygen) comments on code that isn't a function definition, as this isn't supported (see Solidity issue [#3418](https://github.com/ethereum/solidity/issues/3418)).
+Where NatSpec isn't supported I've used bog-standard comment format.

 ### Stretch Goals
 * **Project uses IPFS**